 The best way to avoid gDNA contamination is to use an RNA extraction protocol that does not co-isolate gDNA (e.g., Lexogen's SPLIT RNA Extraction Kit, Cat.
 No. 008).
 However, DNA can be removed from irreplaceable samples by acidic phenol extraction or DNase I digestion.
-We do not recommend DNase treatment as the extended incubation with divalent cations can lead to RNA hydrolysis and decrease RNA integrity.
+DNase I treatment is highly recommended for FFPE RNA.
 If samples must be DNase-treated, heat inactivation should be avoided and the enzyme deactivated by other means such as phenol / chloroform extraction or silica column purification.
+Alternatively, after treatment with DNase I (using DNase I according to manufacturers instructions in a total reaction volume of 20 μ I), the reaction can be directly used as input for rRNA depletion with Lexogen's RiboCop rRNA Depletion Kits for Human/Mouse/Rat or Bacteria (Cat.
+No. 037, or 125 - 127, respectively).